‘The Young And The Restless’ Spoilers: Cane Cheats On Lily? Lauren Gets Bad News

 Friday, Feb.
 24

 In the Friday episode of The Young and the Restless, Michael (Christian LeBlanc) catches Jack and Gloria (Judith Chapman) in a compromising situation.
-Sharon makes a confession while Lauren makes a desperate attempt to find Scott (Daniel Hall).
+Sharon makes a confession as Lauren makes a desperate attempt to find Scott (Daniel Hall).

 Exclusive!
 Y&R Recasts Lauren’s Son https://t.co/bZEqGC7XgT @Daniel13Hall @YandR_CBS @YRInsider